 Square image of Apple Jicama Slaw in two bowls with serving bowl in back.

-A fun new recipe I tried recently is this delicious Apple Jicama Slaw that my friend Bonnie sent me.
-Bonnie knows my love for cabbage, cilantro, and Sriracha Sauce (affiliate link) and she was sure I’d love this slaw that has a slightly sweet and spicy Sriracha dressing combined with cabbage, slivered apples and jicama.
-And Bonnie was right; I definitely loved this salad!
+This delicious Jicama Apple Slaw is a fun recipe I got from my long-time friend Bonnie.
+She knows my love for cabbage, cilantro, and Sriracha Sauce, so she was sure I’d love this slaw that has those ingredients combine with slivered apples and matchstick pieces of jicama.
+And Bonnie was right; I definitely loved the salad!

-The dressing for the slaw uses a small amount of unsweetened pineapple juice, and we tossed the apple pieces with the extra pineapple juice to keep them from going brown, and then drained them when we mixed the salad together.
-And this tasty slaw with jicama and apples has been a hit every time I’ve made it!
+The dressing for the Jicama Apple Slaw uses a small amount of unsweetened pineapple juice.
+We tossed the apple pieces with the extra pineapple juice to keep them from going brown.
+Then we drained them when we mixed the salad together.
+And I’m guessing some people aren’t familiar with jicama, but this tasty slaw with jicama has been a hit every time I’ve made it!

 What ingredients do you need for this recipe?